cbusenbu/cbusenbu.github.io/about.md

 He is currently pursuing a Masters of Science in Computer Science.

-He enjoys learning more Functional Programming in Scala, playing disc golf, and spending time with his family.
+He enjoys reading kdnuggets.com, playing disc golf, and spending time with his family.